pingcap/docs-cn/dm/scenarios.md

 For some archiving scenarios, some data may be periodically cleaned up by executing the `TRUNCATE TABLE`/`DROP TABLE` command in the upstream or through other means.
 To make sure all data are retained in the downstream TiDB, you can disable these data clearing operations by configuring `filter-rules`.

-For more information, refer to [Data Migration Simple Usage Scenario](/dm/usage-scenario-simple-migration.md).
+For more information, refer to [Migrate and Merge MySQL Shards of Small Datasets to TiDB](/migrate-small-mysql-shards-to-tidb.md).

-## Shard Merge scenario
+## Shard merge scenario

 If there are multiple sharded tables in multiple sharded schemas in the upstream MySQL/MariaDB, to merge them into one table or schema when migrating to TiDB, you can rename the table or the schema in the upstream database by configuring `route-rules`, and then these tables can be merged into the same downstream schema or table.
-For details, refer to [Data Migration Shard Merge Scenario](/dm/usage-scenario-shard-merge.md) and [Best Practices of Data Migration in the Shard Merge Scenario](/dm/shard-merge-best-practices.md).
+For details, refer to [Migrate and Merge MySQL Shards of Small Datasets to TiDB](/migrate-small-mysql-shards-to-tidb.md) and [Best Practices of Data Migration in the Shard Merge Scenario](/dm/shard-merge-best-practices.md).

 Specifically, DM supports the migration of DDL.
 For details, refer to [Merge and Migrate Data from Sharded Tables](/dm/feature-shard-merge.md).

-If you only need to migrate some application data or filter out some operations, refer to [Migrate some applicationb data from MySQL/MariaDB](#migrate-some-application-data-from-mysqlmariadb).
+If you only need to migrate some application data or filter out some operations, refer to [Migrate some application data from MySQL/MariaDB](#migrate-some-application-data-from-mysqlmariadb).

 ## Online DDL scenario